Patrick Grady: Breach of UK Parliament's Sexual Misconduct Policy

 In March 2021, Grady stood aside from his position as Chief Whip following the SNP confirming it had received a complaint of sexual misconduct by an SNP staff member.

 On 26 June 2022, he temporarily suspended his membership of the Scottish National Party (SNP), sitting as an independent MP.
 He resumed his membership of the SNP Westminster Group on 29 December 2022 at the conclusion of a period of suspension imposed by the SNP's Member Conduct Committee.

 In June 2022, the Commissioner for Standards concluded Grady had breached sexual misconduct policy upholding a complaint that he had made "an unwanted sexual advance" to a junior member of staff by stroking their hair, neck and back.
 The report stated "The distinction in age, status and authority between him and the respondent is obvious and forms a key aggravating factor in the case."
 In the same month, a report from the Independent Expert Panel published advice that Grady should be suspended from the House of Commons.

 On 13 June 2022, a leaked recording from an SNP Westminster Group meeting was leaked, in which Westminster Group Leader Ian Blackford MP was heard demanding support for Grady over his victim.
 The SNP initially threatened their own MPs with legal action, before SNP Leader, Nicola Sturgeon called the backing of Patrick Grady on the leaked audio as "utterly unacceptable".
 Amy Callaghan MP was caught on the audio, after which she issued a public apology to Grady's victim.

 On 26 June 2022 it was announced that the Metropolitan Police had received an allegation against him of sexual assault by a third party, unknown to the victim.
 The SNP announced that he would step away from his party membership while this matter was dealt with.
 On 3 July 2022, the Metropolitan Police announced that following discussions with Grady's victim, they would take no further action.

 On 13 June 2023 it was reported that the victim had written to First Minister Humza Yousaf, asking him to block Grady's SNP nomination as SNP candidate at the next general election.
 In August 2023 it was reported that Grady was not allowed to apply for vetting as a candidate: in September it was revealed Grady's name was not on the approved candidates list and so was ineligible to stand.

 He stepped down as MP ahead of the 2024 UK General Election.

-On 12 October 2023, Lisa Cameron MP defected from the Scottish National Party to the Conservative and Unionist Party in the House of Commons, hours before the result of her selection contest was to be announced, claiming that she had been "ostracised" by the SNP after claiming to have previously spoken out over the handling of misconduct by Grady.
+On 12 October 2023, Lisa Cameron MP defected from the SNP to the Conservative Party in the House of Commons, hours before the result of her selection contest was to be announced, claiming that she had been "ostracised" by the SNP after claiming to have previously spoken out over the handling of misconduct by Grady.